[Online] Writing During the Rebellion and Pandemic

 About the Instructor

 Linda Christensen has been involved in the Oregon Writing Project (OWP) since her first National Writing Project Summer Institute in 1980.
-Linda has taught and/or provided literacy coaching in public schools for over 35 years, including seven years as the PPS district language arts specialist, and regularly provides professional development in writing across the curriculum for local and national schools.
+Linda has taught and/or provided literacy coaching in public schools for over 40 years, including seven years as the PPS district language arts specialist, and regularly provides professional development in writing across the curriculum for local and national schools.
 Linda is a social justice activist, leader, and author for Rethinking Schools, a national grassroots social justice education magazine, and author and editor of several books: Reading, Writing and Rising Up, 2nd Edition, Teaching for Joy and Justice, Rhythm and Resistance: Teaching Poetry for Social Justice, and most recently The New Teacher Book: Finding purpose, balance, and hope during your first years in the classroom, 3rd Edition.
+She was awarded the 2020 Distinguished Service Award from NCTE.